 Military | Second Lieutenant | B-24 Command Pilot | 389th Bomb Group

 Lloyd Herbert Hughes Jr., better known to his friends, as "Pete," flew his fifth mission, as pilot of a B-24D Liberator bomber in an attack against the Axis oil refineries in Ploesti, Romania.
 He was killed August 1, 1943 when his plane was severely...

 Military | Colonel | Commanding Officer, Command Pilot | 98th Bomb Group

 John Riley Kane (January 5, 1907 – May 29, 1996) was a colonel in the United States Army Air Corps and later the United States Air Force.
 He received the U.S. military's highest decoration, the Congressional Medal of Honor in World War II, for his...

 Lt.
-Harold Korger was a bombardier in the 344th Bombardment Squadron, 98th Bomb Group, 9th Air Force.
-He flew on the famous mission, Operation Tidal Wave, Aug 1, 1943, to knock out the oil refineries at Ploesti, Romania. ...
+Harold Francis Korger was a bombardier in the 344th Bombardment Squadron, the 98th Bomb Group, and the 9th Air Force, based in Benghazi, Libya.
+He flew on the B-24D, Hail Columbia, with Group Leader Col. John R. Kane, on the famous mission,...

 Military | Captain | B-24 Command Pilot | 98th Bomb Group

 Lt.
 Royden Louis LeBrecht was a B-24D command pilot in the 9th Air force, the 98th Bomb Group, and the 344th Bomb Squadron.
 He flew his B-24D, he named, The Squaw, on Operation Tidal Wave, the large mission to destroy the German held oil refineries at...

 Military | Flight Officer | B-24D Co-Pilot | 98th Bomb Group